gitsindonesia/ui-component/docs/guide/dark-mode.md

 # Dark Mode

-The GITS UI includes dark mode support by default, however, to enable it, you will need to load the styles explicitly.
+The Morpheme UI includes dark mode support by default, however, to enable it, you will need to load the styles explicitly.

 ## Tailwind Configuration